guillermo-carrasco/bio_data_analysis/project/project_diary.md

 **UPPMAX is totally unaccessible...**

+Uppmax has had a major hardware issue and has been unabailable all the morning.
+I have lots of jobs in queue which estmated time of start is N/A. In production we have a dedicated cluster called Nestor that is going on maintenance tomorrow, but with luck, if I submit short jobs with _our_ pipeline, it will execute them (our pipeline analyses _per sample_, so it shouldn't take more than 5h per job).

+I will transfer the data to our project directory on nestor and try to launch the jobs.

 ### 2015-03-16

 I’ve been talking with Phil this morning, and we’ve concluded that, given the very short time we have, we have to focus on what we have.